y-pleim/MonteCarlo/docs/getting_started.rst

 For the calculations executed by this package, Boltzmann's constant (k) has been set to 1.

+Metropolis Sampling
+'''''''''''''''''''
+Calculating the canonical partition function for a spin system requires finding the energy for each possible state.
+As such, for larger N systems the process of calculating thermal quantities becomes time-consuming.

+For larger systems, stochastic sampling methods such as metropolis sampling can be used for a more efficient determination of these thermal quantities (while introducing some statistical noise in the process).

+Starting from a random spin configuration, the following steps are taken to find the next spin configuration to be included in the calculation of the thermal averages:

+* The energy of the configuration is calculated.
+* The ith spin is flipped and the energy difference due to this flip is determined.
+* To determine whether the new spin configuration should replace the current spin configuration, the ratio of the Boltzmann factors is calculated:

+.. math:: \frac{P(new)}{P(current)} = \frac{e^{-E_{new}/kT}}{e^{-E_{current}/kT}} = e^{-\Delta E/kT}

+* The result is compared to a randomly generated number from 0 to 1.
+If the ratio of the Boltzmann factors is larger than this randomly generated number, the new configuration replaces the current configuration.
+Otherwise, the current spin configuration is kept.
+* The spin in the i+1 site is flipped, and the same calculations/logic are applied.
+This process is continued until there are no sites left to examine.

+This process (referred to as a metropolis sweep) can be carried out a large number of times.
+If the number of such steps is sufficiently large, the average of the values produced by the kept spin configurations will converge to that found in an exact calculation (i.e., applying the canonical ensemble).
+Increasing the number of steps generally reduces the amount of noise in the resulting values, but requires an increased computation time.

 Examples
 --------
 Calculating the energy of a configuration